 The University of Richmond offers an installment plan.
-This plan allows a payment schedule of three, four, or five month plans each semester beginning in June.
-More information is available at controller.richmond.edu/tuition/pay/plan.html.
+This plan allows a payment schedule of ten equal payments for the academic year beginning in June.
+More information is available at http://controller. richmond.edu/tuition/pay/plan.html.

 Aid for Study Abroad